What is a Dangerous Level of Ketones in Urine?

 Dangerous Levels of Ketone

 In diabetic ketoacidosis, ketones build up in the bloodstream.
-It makes the blood acidic and leads to dehydration, and in severe cases, even causes a coma or death.
+DKA causes blood acidity, severe dehydration, and electrolyte imbalance, which can lead to coma or death if untreated.

 Cases of High Ketones in Urine